kyle-masters/cs3450_bagel_farm/docs/Sprints/Retrospective - Milestone 3.3.md

 ## Measurement Criteria

 #### Overall
-- Overall we had TODO hours of work to do in this sprint
+- Overall we had 18 hours of work to do in this sprint

 #### Front-end
 - We measured our work in hours